Garry Jones Garry Jones

 The verdict has made the status quo unsustainable.
 A new way of measuring what users are actually experiencing, not just how long they have been on a screen, but how platform design shapes that experience through mechanisms like thumbtrap is now urgently needed.

-TL;DR: A US jury found Meta and Google negligent for platform design, not content.
+TL;DR: A US jury found the providers negligent for platform design, not content.
 That verdict exposes a gap in how screen time is measured; one that ignores designed, compulsive screen time.
 This missing category is called Screen Plus App Time.
 The mechanism behind it is Thumbtrap.

 What the Verdict Means for Isabelle: A vignette

-In March 2026, a US jury found Meta and Google negligent.
+In March 2026, a US jury found the companies negligent.
 Not for the content on their platforms, but for design faults in their platforms.
 The verdict was explicit: the architectural features built into these products caused measurable harm to users.
-As the plaintiff's attorney put it, "Today's verdict is a referendum, from a jury, to an entire industry, that accountability has arrived."
+As the plaintiff's attorney put it, “Today's verdict is a referendum, from a jury, to an entire industry, that accountability has arrived.”

 To understand what that verdict actually means for the rest of us, meet Isabelle.